 Foam isn’t bouncy.

 For shorter races, the On Cloudmonster 2 is a mixed bag.
-Its firm forefoot helps for toe-offs, but the weight and poor energy return hinder overall performance.
+Its firm forefoot helps, but the weight and poor energy return hinder overall performance.
 The shoe doesn't deliver the snappy, efficient ride needed for high-speed efforts.

 Speedboard adds stiffness.